Saturday, August 23, 2025

 Potter praises the work of PETA, the Humane Society, Compassion Over Killing, Compassionate Action for Animals, Mercy for Animals, the Western Watershed Project and the ASPCA.
 He remarks that activist citizen journalists have replaced many established journalists on this ‘beat,’ by filming, getting jobs in slaughterhouses and animal holding cells and reporting abuse.
 He himself tried to use drones to photograph the facilities and incidents, closer than satellite images, more distant than personal photography.
 However none of these groups link industrial agriculture to capitalism itself or the profit motive.
 How would a socially-responsible food system be run?

 Potter cites plenty of studies and statistics to show that a plant-based diet would make huge strides in reducing global carbon emissions.
 Plants need less water, less energy and less inputs overall than dairy, eggs or meat, with no shit, antibiotics or hormones.
-He thinks animal agriculture in countries where other foods are widely available can lead the way, especially those with huge CAFOs.
+He thinks animal agriculture in countries where other foods are widely available can lead the way, especially countries with CAFOs.
 For him it is a far more effective ‘sacrifice’ to make then buying an electric car or not flying.
 The average U.S. citizen eats 224 pounds of meat per year; the average European 152 pounds and the average African 22 pounds.
 And that is not even mentioning the flood of cheese in the U.S. or Europe.
 Ending or limiting animal ag would also have a huge effect on land use, for instance removing the reason to cut down the Brazilian rain forest, which is 87% motivated by cattle raising and feed.
 But this book is not just a plea for being vegan.
 It is a criticism of a capitalist industry that has outlasted itself, and become its opposite.

 (End of Part 1)